datalbry/copy_folder_to_another_repo_action/README.md

+v0.0.0

-# Copy Folder to another Repository
+# Copy globbed files to another Repository
-This GitHub Action copies a folder from the current repository to a location in another repository.
+This GitHub Action copies a glob matched files from the current repository to a location in another repository.
 The action takes care to create the directory, if not yet present.

 # Example Workflow